Weichenleeeee123/BetterMouseYoke-for-MSFS/README_EN.md

 ### Basic Operations

 #### 🔑 Hotkey Controls
-- **F1** - Toggle between active and locked modes
+- **Ctrl+F** - Toggle between active and locked modes
 - **ESC** - Fully exit joystick mode

 #### 📱 Operation Flow
 1. **Start the Program** - Run `python main.py`
-2. **Press F1 to Activate** - Mouse jumps to the screen center, entering active mode
+2. **Press Ctrl+F to Activate** - Mouse jumps to the screen center, entering active mode.
-3. **Move the Mouse** - Control the joystick by moving the mouse on the screen
+3. **Move the Mouse** - Control the joystick by moving the mouse on the screen.
+4. **Hold Left Mouse Button** - Enter ground rudder mode.
+The mouse is smoothly constrained to a horizontal line, and horizontal movement controls the rudder.
+5. **Release Left Mouse Button** - Exit ground rudder mode and resume joystick control.
-4. **Press F1 to Lock** - Lock the current joystick position, mouse regains free movement
+6. **Press Ctrl+F to Lock** - Lock the current joystick position, mouse regains free movement.
-5. **Press F1 to Reactivate** - Mouse jumps back to the locked position, continue control
+7. **Press Ctrl+F to Reactivate** - Mouse jumps back to the locked position, continue control.
-6. **Press ESC to Exit** - Fully exit joystick mode and reset all statuses
+8. **Press ESC to Exit** - Fully exit joystick mode and reset all statuses.

 ### ⚙️ Custom Configuration
 Edit the `config.py` file to adjust these parameters: